GmrezaH/devopsToolkit/kubernetes/addons/ingress-nginx/README.md

    ```

 3. **Integrate with Cert-Manager for TLS**:
    To secure Ingress resources with TLS certificates, configure Cert-Manager integration.
-Add an annotation to the Ingress resource to reference a Cert-Manager issuer (e.g., `cluster-ca-issuer`):
+Add an annotation to the Ingress resource to reference a Cert-Manager issuer (e.g., `my-ca-issuer`):

    ```yaml
    metadata: